wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 === Plugin Reference Cleaner ===
 Author: Marcus Quinn
 Author URI: https://wpallstars.com
-Version: 1.2
+Version: 1.2.1
 License: GPL-2.0+

 == Description ==

-Have you ever deleted a plugin some other way than on the /wp-admin/plugins.php page, you'll probably have been stuck with this annoying notification that can't be cleared:
+Have you ever deleted a plugin some other way than through the /wp-admin/plugins.php page?
+If so, you've probably been stuck with this annoying notification that can't be cleared:

 "The plugin folder-name/file-name.php has been deactivated due to an error: Plugin file does not exist."